Grumman HU-16 Albatross: United States services

-In July 1952, an SA-16 from the 58th Air Rescue Squadron rescued 32 survivors of a British DC-3 that had crashed in the Mediterranean Sea.
+In July 1952, an SA-16 from the 58th Air Rescue Squadron rescued 32 survivors of a British Douglas DC-3 that had crashed in the Mediterranean Sea.
 The pilot, Capt.
-Kendrick U. Reeves, would later receive the Cheney Award for his actions.
+Kendrick U. Reeves, later received the Cheney Award for his actions.

 In October 1957, an SA-16B flew to a position 120 nautical miles south-southeast from Sardinia to pick up a F-100 pilot.
-After recovering the pilot, it was determined that takeoff was impossible due to damage from the landing, and the aircraft taxied 45 nautical miles towards Bizerte, Tunisia before being taken in tow by a French corvette for the remainder of the trip.
-This set the Air Force record for the longest taxi time from water to dry land.
+After recovering the pilot, takeoff was determined to be impossible due to damage from the landing, and the aircraft taxied 45 nautical miles towards Bizerte, Tunisia, before being taken in tow by a French Navy corvette for the remainder of the trip.
+This incident set the USAF's record for the longest taxi time from water to dry land.

-As part of the International Ice Patrol, in 1958 and 1959, Coast Guard UF-2Gs dropped Mk 35 and Mk 36 incendiary bombs on icebergs.
+As part of the International Ice Patrol in 1958 and 1959, USCG UF-2Gs dropped Mk 35 and Mk 36 incendiary bombs on icebergs.

-On 24 May 1962, an Air Force SA-16 was launched to assist in the recovery of the Aurora 7 space capsule and astronaut Scott Carpenter.
-Despite arriving on scene ahead of two Navy Sikorsky SH-3 Sea King helicopters, the Albatross was instructed not to land by the recovery force commander due to concerns over its ability to take off again in heavy seas.
+On 24 May 1962, a USAF SA-16 was launched to assist in the recovery of the Aurora 7 space capsule and astronaut Scott Carpenter.
+Despite arriving on scene ahead of two USN Sikorsky SH-3 Sea King helicopters, the Albatross was instructed not to land by the recovery force commander due to concerns over its ability to take off again in heavy seas.
 (Note: An Air Force pararescue team that attended to the capsule and astronaut were dropped from a SC-54 that had arrived earlier.)
 A minor controversy later arose over whether the decision was motivated by interservice rivalry.